Yet-Zio/HataraShift/README.md

 1. Go to ```/frontend``` folder and install the dependencies with ```npm i```

-2. To run the frontend, simply type ```npm run dev``` or if you want to build the server for production, then type
+2. To run the frontend, simply type ```npm run dev``` or if you want to build the frontend for production, then type
     ```
     npm run build
     ```